react-easier/spreado/README.md

 };
 ```

 The snake-case named functions are placeholders.
-The result of data fetching gets shared by `useSomeDataQuerySpreadOut` and gets re-visited by `useSomeDataQuerySpreadIn`.
-The fallback value of the shared result is specified by the second param of `useSpreadIn` in case that there is not yet any result fetched.
-Notice that both returns contain the binded helpers for the fetched data, which can help operate the fetched data like refetching later as needed.
-In terms of state managing, the benifit is, again, it's straightforward and avoids boilerplates.
-In terms of data fetching, the benifit is, it avoids quite amount of work on preparing a same set of fetching params in different components, especially when the params are coupled more or less with presentational logics in any of the components.
+The data fetching result gets spread by `useSomeDataQuerySpreadOut` in `ComponentA` and gets visited by `useSomeDataQuerySpreadIn` in `ComponentB`.
+The second param of `useSpreadIn` is a fallback value in case the spread value is not available.
+The data fetching result stays timely-updated in `ComponentB` even if the data fetching helper `refetch` is invoked in `ComponentA`.

 ### Initialization

-Spreado assumes a pair of a state managing lib and a data fetching lib has been adopted by your modern React app.
+Spreado expects a pair of a state managing lib and a data fetching lib has been adopted by your React app.
 It aims to integrate with them well but won't re-invent wheels itself.
 Most well-known libs of the categories (e.g. [Redux](https://github.com/reduxjs/redux), [MobX](https://github.com/mobxjs/mobx), [React Query](https://github.com/tannerlinsley/react-query), [SWR](https://github.com/vercel/swr)) have been supported by spreado.
 You may pick up your preferred pair, then setup spreado as follows:

-#### With Redux and React Query
+#### For Redux and React Query

 ```tsx
 // Requires peer dependencies installed: `react`, `redux`, `react-redux`, `react-query`.